-Health Requirement & Health Waiver For Australian Visas
+Health Requirements & Health Waivers For Australian Visas

 There is little point in meeting specific visa criteria unless you first consider the applicable health requirement and whether any health waiver is available, if the health criteria is not satisfied.

 To meet the health requirement, Australian visa applicants must do two things:

 Firstly, the visa applicant must complete any requested immigration health examinations.

 Secondly, the visa applicant must not be assessed by a Medical Officer of the Commonwealth (“MOC”) as having either: active Tuberculosis (TB); or a condition that may result in them being a threat to public health or a danger to the community; or

 a condition that is likely to result in a significant cost to the Australian community in the areas of health care and community services.

 If your health condition falls into any of these three categories, then you’ll need to explore whether an opportunity to seek a health waiver is open to you.

 Significant Cost is one which is likely to require health care and community services which are estimated to cost more than the significant cost threshold of AUD $40 000; or is a condition that would prejudice the access of Australian citizens or permanent residents to services that are considered to be in short supply such as dialysis or organ transplants; or both.

 A MOC may request that an applicant sign an undertaking in order to meet the health requirement.
 For example you may need to undertake to rock up for medicals at regular intervals.